openactive/rpde-visualiser/README.md

 Exploring OpenActive data:
 1. Select 'All OpenActive Feeds'
-2. Explore the sample data - as a table, as raw json fromt the data feeds, as a list, on a map, etc
+2. Explore the sample data - as a table, as raw json from the data feeds, as a list, on a map

 To explore data quality issues:
 1. Select a data feed provider